 What is a code violation?

-A code violation on a house refers to a breach of local, state, or federal building codes, regulations, or ordinances.
-These codes are established to ensure the safety, health, and welfare of occupants and the community.
-Code violations can encompass a wide range of issues, including structural deficiencies, electrical problems, plumbing issues, fire hazards, zoning violations, and more.
-When a property fails to meet these standards, it is considered to have a code violation.
+A code violation occurs when a house fails to comply with local, state, or federal building codes and regulations designed to protect the safety, health, and welfare of residents and the community.
+These violations can include a variety of problems, such as structural defects, electrical faults, plumbing issues, fire hazards, zoning breaches, and more.
+When a property does not meet these standards, it is deemed to have a code violation.

 Initially, a code violation might seem daunting, potentially hindering or halting the selling process as most buyers prefer properties ready for immediate occupancy.
 However, such a violation doesn’t necessarily indicate that the property is unsafe or condemnable.
 In some cases, receiving a violation notice could stem from minor issues, such as unkempt landscaping.
 For older or inherited properties, violations may simply reflect outdated standards.